The online Comment window has expired

 • Default_avatar

-Salvador Barba over 2 years ago
+Salvador Barba about 3 years ago

 I support Proposal #31 and the construction of the indoor soccer complex.
 With the addition of the Burnham park futsal courts I have been able to see a huge number of youth and adults recreationally playing throughout the summer.
 An indoor soccer complex is ideal for the Milwaukee soccer community to have a place accessible during the winter.
 Working with youth has shown that if they have a safe place to have recreation they will be less likely to be doing criminal activities.
 Jobs for youth and teens can also be considered since there will an economic growth with the addition of a high quality soccer complex.
 Lastly, soccer development amongst youth and teens can be an outlet and a promotion for healthy living.